EGA-archive/LocalEGA/README.md

 * from `~/.lega/conf.ini`
 * and finally from the file specified as the `--conf` argument.

+Note: it is necessary to either update `~/.lega/conf.ini` or create your own file passed to `--conf` as a command-line arguments.
+The `defaults.ini` contains key/value pairs that should be reset.

 ## Logging

 The `--log <file>` argument is used to configuration where the logs go.